 Boston

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Boston local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Boston in Lincolnshire is a market town district on the east coast, dominated by the impressive St Botolph’s Church, or “Boston Stump,” one of the largest parish churches in England.
+Overview ⁞ Boston in Lincolnshire is a market town district on the east coast, dominated by the impressive St Botolph’s Church, or “Boston Stump,” one of the largest parish churches in England.
 The River Witham runs through the town, linked historically to the Hanseatic League and overseas trade.
 The surrounding Fens create a flat, fertile landscape of agriculture and wide skies.
 Villages and hamlets dot the countryside, while drainage channels and dykes crisscross the area, reflecting centuries of land reclamation.
 The town itself remains a historic centre with strong ties to trade, agriculture, and maritime heritage.

+Who governs Boston?
 The local authority for this district is: Boston Borough Council - responsible for district-level services.
 Since Lincolnshire is a two-tier area, county-level services are handled by: Lincolnshire County Council.

 Constituencies in Boston